- What is Liposuction?

 What is Liposuction?

 With advanced liposuction techniques, our highly skilled and experienced plastic surgeon—Kevin Cook, MD—can help you attain the physique you have always wanted.
-Each procedure is always highly customized based on a patient’s unique needs and desired outcome for optimal results.
-If you are interested in exploring liposuction and/or the other fat reduction options we offer, please contact Midland Plastic Surgery Center to schedule a consultation with Dr. Cook.
+Each procedure is always highly customized based on a patient’s unique needs and desired outcome.

 Benefits of Liposuction

-Liposuction can eliminate stubborn, diet- and exercise-resistant fat pockets from a range of body areas, including the:
+Liposuction can eliminate stubborn, diet- and exercise-resistant fat pockets from a range of body areas.
+Common liposuction treatment areas include the:

 - Love Handles (Flanks)